Aoibhinn/portfolio_2/README.md

 __Question Counter__

-To help the player keep track of their progress, they are able to see what question they are on out of how many questions there are to complete from the counter displayed at the top of the game.
+To help the player keep track of their progress, they can see what question they are on out of how many questions there are to complete from the counter displayed at the top of the game.

 ![Question Counter](/workspace/portfolio_2/assets/images/question_counter.png)

 __Score__

-For each correct answer the player will receive 10 points.
+For each correct answer, the player will receive 10 points.
 Their score is displayed at the top of the game and will be increment each time they answer the question correctly.

 ![Score](/workspace/portfolio_2/assets/images/score.png)

 __Correct and Incorrect Answers__

 The game will communicate to the player when they have answered correctly and incorrectly.
-If the player answers the wrong answer the answer they have chosen will be highlighted red.
+If the player answers the wrong answer the answer they have chosen will be highlighted in red.
 If the player answers the right answer the answer will be highlighted in green.

 ![Correct and Incorrect Answers](/workspace/portfolio_2/assets/images/answers.png)